Death Penalty Investigator

 Qualifications & Experience

 SCHR seeks applicants who are highly motivated, well organized, and committed to SCHR’s work.
 Strong writing and communication skills are important.
 The candidate should be both a strong team player and able to take initiative and work independently.
 The ideal candidate is someone who has prior employment or volunteer experience working with underserved communities.
-A willingness to venture into new situations and tenacity are also essential characteristics.

 Applicants must be: